 I was born in Kent and enjoyed writing stories at school.
 I was more interested in science though, and gave up studying English at sixteen.
 I ended up doing Chemistry at university, but my love of reading never went away.
 The next time I wrote any fiction was decades later, when I decided to write a book for my daughter’s twelfth birthday, and since then I’ve discovered a passion for storytelling.
 Luckily, other people seem to like my stories too, so I’m getting to produce more of them.
-I live in Surrey with my family and a very lovely chocolate Labrador.
+I live in West Sussex with my husband and a very lovely chocolate Labrador.

 Becoming a writer wasn’t something I had planned – I decided on a whim that it would be great if my daughter had a book which was set somewhere she knew.
 At the time she was reading Twilight, which she adored, but it was full of references and places she wasn’t familiar with.
 I decided to write her a story set in her home town, with people in it who she knew and set in places which she had visited (like St Paul’s Cathedral, in the picture above).
 Her birthday was six months away, so that gave me a deadline.